Nosher Powell: Life and career

 Powell was born in Camberwell, London, England.
-His younger brother, Dinny Powell (Dennis Powell, born 1932 in Camberwell) followed a similar career, acting and stunt co-ordinating many films, as have his sons Greg Powell and Gary Powell.
+His younger brother, Dennis "Dinny" Powell (1932–2023) followed a similar career, acting and stunt co-ordinating many films, as have his sons Greg Powell and Gary Powell.
 Powell was given the nickname of "Nosher" while he served in the army.
 "Nosh" means food in Cockney slang and was given to Powell due to his large physique.
 He disliked his birth name Frederick or Freddie and chose to use Nosher Powell as his screen name.

 Powell began his career as a heavyweight boxing champion in the worlds of unlicensed fighting and the professional arena.
 He also worked as a sparring partner for Joe Louis, Sugar Ray Robinson and Muhammad Ali, amongst others.
 The last fight of his career was against Menzies Johnson in 1960.
 Powell won the fight on points, over eight rounds.
 According to his autobiography, Powell had a total of seventy-eight fights: fifty-one as a professional, with nine losses, though he was never knocked out.
 Boxrec.com, though, lists Powell as losing sixteen times as a professional, with nine of those losses being by KO, two by TKO and five on points.
 Powell's boxing career was ended following injuries he sustained after being hit by a lorry in Covent Garden Market, where he was working as a porter.
 He later became a boxing instructor in Brixton.

 Powell had an extensive but mostly uncredited career in stunt work and acting, including as stuntman in 14 James Bond films.
-Amongst his TV work, was the role of the powerful thug Lord Dorking in Randall and Hopkirk (Deceased), in which was first broadcast on 26 October 1969.
+Amongst his TV work was the role of the powerful thug Lord Dorking in Randall and Hopkirk (Deceased), in which was first broadcast on 26 October 1969.

+In 1965 he appeared in The Saint (S4,E3:episode entitled "The Crooked Ring") as 'The Angel' a cheating boxer.
+The finale has The Angel fighting The Saint in the ring.
+Simon Templar demonstrates his boxing skills and knocks him out.

+In 1966, Powell played a role of a jewel thief Charlie in the series The Baron.